pwrliang/GeneralizedSuffixTree/README.md

 3 3439.txt:805
 ```

 Each line of contains three parts e.g. "4 3819.txt:284".
-"4" means the depth of the node in the suffix tree.
+"4" means the depth of the leaf node in the suffix tree.
 "3819.txt" is the file name.
-"284" means the start index of the file "3819.txt"
+"284" means the start index of the leaf node in the file "3819.txt"